 - Sparrow training courses are aligned to standards of national medical organizations like AWHONN, AIUM, ACOG, SDMS, and the FDA.

 - Sparrow provides pre-consultation tools and accountability to equip the PMC to have a successful sonography training.

 - Sparrow participates in multiple medical conferences each year so that we are able to educate PMCs about the latest medical imaging and patient care trends.

 - Sparrow recognizes the value of including the ED and other key team members in certain components of training in order to solidify the patient care service platform.

-- Sparrow’s involvement with PMCs nationally and internationally gives us insight and perspective on risk-reducing practices.
+- Sparrow’s involvement with PMCs nationally and internationally gives us insight and perspective on minimizing risk.

-- Sparrow incorporates imaging language into the technical aspect of imaging in a PMC.
+- Sparrow incorporates life-affirming language into the technical aspect of imaging in a PMC.

-Organizations like AWHONN (Association of Women’s Health, Obstetric and Neonatal Nursing), AIUM (American Institute of Ultrasound), ACOG (American College of Obstetricians and Gynecologists), SDMS (Society of Diagnostic Medical Sonography), and the FDA (Food and Drug Administration) have set standards that are critical for all involved with the PMC to follow for best practices.
+Organizations like AWHONN (Association of Women’s Health, Obstetric and Neonatal Nursing), AIUM (American Institute of Ultrasound), ACOG (American College of Obstetricians and Gynecologists), SDMS (Society of Diagnostic Medical Sonography), and the FDA (Food and Drug Administration) have set standards to follow for best practices that are critical for all involved with the PMC.